“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

-The first word God said to the man He had created in His own image is, “Be fruitful.”
+The first word God said to the man He created in His own image was, “Be fruitful.”

 27 So God created man in His own image; in the image of God He created him; male and female He created them.

 This clearly shows that above all things God delights in our fruitfulness.
 Barrenness is not from God.
-God does not want you to be barren in any aspect of your life, but to be fruitful.
+God does not want you to be barren, unfruitful or unproductive in any aspect of your life, but to be fruitful or productive.

 A call to be a disciple of Jesus Christ is essentially a call to bear much fruit, thereby glorifying God.
 As a born-again believer, it is your primary calling, purpose, or responsibility to be fruitful in life.